nasa/cumulus-ecs-task/README.md

 ### ECS cluster configuration

-In order for the ECS cluster to be created for your deployment, ensure you have the folowing in your `config.yml`:
+In order for an ECS cluster to be created as a part of your deployment stack, ensure you have the folowing in your `config.yml`:

-* ecs config (detailed in following section)
+* An `ecs` config object (detailed in following section)
 * vpc.vpcId and vpc.subnets
 * iams.instanceProfile